What Is A Menstrual Cup?

 Here are the most commonly asked questions about menstrual cups:

-Q. Is it okay to use a menstrual cup in public toilets?
+Q. Is it okay to use them in public toilets?

 A. Yes!
 Take a small bottle of water with you and rinse it with water.
 Or, you could wipe the cup with toilet paper, before giving your menstrual cup a thorough clean at a more convenient time.